Kieren Fallon: Return as freelance

 The 2010 Flat racing season saw Kieren Fallon employed largely by trainers Luca Cumani, Mark Johnston and Kevin Ryan.
 Although major wins were less frequent, Fallon had success, riding 140 winners in 2010 and 154 in 2011.
 In the latter season he finished third in the Jockeys' championship behind Paul Hanagan.

 In 2014, Fallon rode to victory in the 2000 Guineas.
 Allowing Night of Thunder to drift across the track to the left having been on the right of the track, Fallon got up in the final strides to win the race and to take his first classic in 8 years.

 Personal life

 Fallon has three children with his ex-wife Julie: Natalie Ann Fallon (b.
 1994), and twins Brittany Michelle and Cieren Richard Fallon (b.
 1999).
-He also had a child with another woman whilst married to Julie.
-Cieren has also become a jockey and won his first race at Leicester in 2018.
+He also had a child with another woman while married to Julie.
+Until his death in 2024, Brittany Fallon was the girlfriend of Italian jockey Stefano Cherchi.
+Cieren Fallon is also a jockey and won his first race at Leicester in 2018.
 He won the British flat racing Champion Apprentice title in 2019 and won his first Group 1 race in July 2020 when he rode Oxted, trained by Roger Teal, to victory in the July Cup at Newmarket.

 As of 2010, Fallon writes a column in the Racing Post Weekender during the flat season.

 In July 2016 Fallon announced that he had been diagnosed with depression and had decided to retire from racing.

 Fallon released his autobiography Form in 2017, which was published by Simon & Schuster.